sny7er/sny7er/README.md

 ### XSS → Credential Harvesting Demo

-On a recent engagement I found a reflected XSS vulnerability on an anonymously-accessible endpoint and was asked to demonstrate real-world impact.
+I found a reflected XSS vulnerability on an anonymously-accessible endpoint and was asked to demonstrate real-world impact.
 Since there was no login session to hijack, I used HTML injection to render a spoofed login form in its place — showing the client how easily user credentials could be harvested.
 I also walked a teammate through the approach as a quick knowledge-share.

 ```html